-This does not preclude adults from using their direct payment to purchase care and support from a different local authority.
+This does not prevent adults from using their direct payment to purchase care and support from a different local authority.
 For example, an adult may live close to local authority boundaries and another local authority may be able to provide a particular service that their ‘home’ authority does not provide.

-If the direct payment recipient is employing people, the local authority should as part of the review, consider checking, if appropriate, to ensure the individual is fulfilling their responsibilities as an employer, for example, that they are submitting PAYE returns to HMRC, as well as paying tax and National Insurance deductions they have made to HMRC.
+If the direct payment recipient is employing people, the local authority should – as part of the review – consider checking, that the individual is adhering to their responsibilities as an employer, for example, that they are submitting PAYE returns to HMRC, as well as paying tax and National Insurance deductions they have made to HMRC.

-Where a direct payment is allocated to a nominated / authorised person, or where there is a family carer being paid for management / administrative support, the review should include all of these parties as well as the adult in need of care and support.
+Where a direct payment is allocated to a nominated / authorised person, or where there is a family carer being paid for management / administrative support, the review should include all these people as well as the adult in need of care and support.
 This will ensure that the local authority receives views from everyone involved in the direct payment, so that it can satisfy itself that there are no initial issues that require resolving.

 A direct payment should also be discontinued if:

-Where someone with capacity was receiving a direct payment but then loses capacity to consent, the local authority should discontinue the direct payment to that adult and consider making payments to an authorised person instead.
+Where someone with capacity was receiving a direct payment but then loses the mental capacity to consent, the local authority should discontinue the direct payment to that adult and consider making payments to an authorised person instead.
 In the interim, alternative arrangements should be made to ensure continuity of support for the adult concerned.

 If the loss of capacity to consent appears to be temporary, payments may continue to be made if there is someone else willing to manage payments on the adult’s behalf.
-This situation should be treated as temporary and should be closely monitored to ensure that when the person has regained capacity they are able to exercise control over the direct payments as before.
+This situation should be treated as temporary and should be closely monitored to ensure that when the person has regained mental capacity they are able to exercise control over the direct payments as before.

 If the adult’s loss of capacity to consent becomes prolonged, the local authority should consider making more formal arrangements for an authorised person to take over receipt of the direct payment on behalf of the adult.
 The local authority should make clear the arrangement is designed to be temporary so the person managing the direct payment does not enter into any long term contractual arrangements.